2026 - Spring

 RTF 359 ASIAN AMERICAN MEDIA CULTURES • MADHAVI MALLAPRAGADA

-This course is designed to help us understand the role and significance of media such as film, television, radio, the Internet, and social media platforms as it relates to Asian Americans.
-We will examine a variety of media examples, from the early twentieth century to the present and focus on prevailing stereotypes as well as efforts to combat stereotypes.
-We will discuss representation alongside significant industry practices such as casting, writers and creative talent and explore controversies around color-blind casting.
-We will also consider examples of independent media production, activist media and transnational, digital media that offer alternative, local and subversive images, narratives and discourses about Asian Americans as media creators, distributors, consumer and audiences.
+This course is designed to help us understand the role and significance of media such as film, television, radio, the Internet, and social media platforms as they relate to Asian Americans.
+We will examine a variety of media examples, from the early twentieth century to the present and focus on issues of images, representation, creative roles, industry trends, and production cultures.
+In our consideration of Asian Americans as media creators, distributors, producers, and audiences, we will explore the significance of mainstream, alternative, and transnational media contexts to contemporary media cultures.

 RTF 359S LATINA FEMINISMS AND MEDIAMIRASOL ENRIQUEZ